-In her fertility journey, Natalist CEO Halle Tecco has become an unwilling expert in IVF.
+In her fertility journey, Natalist Founder Halle Tecco has become an unwilling expert in IVF.
 She’s had four egg retrievals (plus two canceled rounds) and nine embryo transfers (and counting).
 She's the proud mom of one IVF miracle and uses this vast experience to help others on their journey to motherhood.

 By Halle Tecco